hds-sandbox/bulk_RNAseq_course/Notebooks/develop/06a_count_matrix.md

 <img src="./img/06a_count_matrix/foldchange_heatmap.png" style="display: block; margin: auto;" />

-More often than not, there is much more going on with your data than what you are anticipating.
-Genes that vary in expression level between samples is a consequence of not only the experimental variables of interest but also due to extraneous sources.
-The goal of differential expression analysis to determine the relative role of these effects, and to separate the “interesting” from the “uninteresting”.
+Genes that vary in expression level between groups of samples may do so solely as a consequence of the biological variable(s) of interest.
+However, this difference is often also related to extraneous effects, in fact, sometimes these effects exclusively account for the observed variation.
+The goal of differential expression analysis to determine the relative role of these effects, hence separating the “interesting” variance from the “uninteresting” variance.

 <img src="./img/06a_count_matrix/de_variation.png" style="display: block; margin: auto;" />

-The “uninteresting” presents as sources of variation in your data, and so even though the mean expression levels between sample groups may appear to be quite different, it is possible that the difference is not actually significant.
+Although the mean expression levels between sample groups may appear to be quite different, it is possible that the difference is not actually significant.
 This is illustrated for ‘GeneA’ expression between ‘untreated’ and ‘treated’ groups in the figure below.
 The mean expression level of geneA for the ‘treated’ group is twice as large as for the ‘untreated’ group, but the variation between replicates